Patients Face Hardships As Doctors Strike Enters 20th Day - UrduPoint

 Patients Face Hardships As Doctors Strike Enters 20th Day

-Thousands of patients are in severe distress due to doctors' strike, which entered 20th day on Friday in the public sector hospitals
+Thousands of patients are in severe distress due to doctors' strike, which entered 20th day in the public sector hospitals

-The miseries of the patients are increasing day by day due to expansion of strike to indoors and operation theatres as well.

-During the city hospitals visit, it was observed that a large number of patients could not avail healthcare facilities and they protested and raised hue and cry over non-availability of facilities.
+During visit to the city hospitals, it was observed that a large number of patients could not avail healthcare facilities and they protested and raised hue and cry over non-availability of facilities.

 Over 40,000 patients are suffering every day due to the strike at the OPDs besides indoor and operation theaters.